 Car rental companies bump up the charge of damage.
 Here’s more advice on international car hire.

-» Arriving in Edinburgh?
-You may like our 70 things to do in the capital guide
+Arriving in Edinburgh? you may like our guide to 101 things to do there.

 Which way to do you go?
 Tell me in the comments below!